Prinzhorn/skrollr/README.md

 * data-attributes are manipulated dynamically
 * new elements are added to the DOM and should be controlled by skrollr

-When no elements are given, all elements under control of skrollr will be parsed again.
+When no elements are given, all elements in the document will be parsed again.
+In fact, when calling `skrollr.init()` skrollr uses `refresh()` without parameters internally.

 Time consuming operation, should not be called on every rendering.